isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 ~~~~~~~~~~~~~~~~~~~

 The S46 Port Parameters option specifies optional port-set information
-that MAY be provided to CEs.
+that may be provided to CEs.

 ::